superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_plugin_list.md

 ### Synopsis

 List all available plugin files on a user's PATH.
+To see plugins binary names without the full path use --name-only flag.

  Available plugin files are those that are: - executable - anywhere on the user's PATH - begin with "kubectl-"